tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 I recently joined a weekly "life retro" group that some former teammates have been running.
 Similar to how [sprint retros](https://www.scrum.org/resources/what-is-a-sprint-retrospective) provided an opportunity for teams to discuss how they are doing building software, this group has been using the retro format to discuss how they are doing building their lives.
 Specifically, they ask "what went well, that we want to keep doing" and "what went poorly, that we want to do differently."

 During my first session, my answer to what went poorly was a feeling of being behind on my work tasks.
 More accurately, it was my reaction to this feeling.
-I tried to "fix" the problem by working more; this meant staying later and taking fewer and shorter breaks.
+I tried to "fix" the problem by working more; this meant staying later and taking fewer, shorter breaks.

 This is far from the first time I have tried taking the "work more" approach, and, sadly, even though I am writing myself a blog post to remember to do otherwise, it probably will not be the last.
 Despite countless reminders to "work smarter, not harder," when a deadline is approaching, it is easy to fall into a mindset of throwing more time at the problem.

 ## The Right Amount of Pressure

 I acknowledge there are situations when working more is necessary.
-I think because "burning the midnight oil" sporadically works (or at least appears to work, in that your hack-y code is at least demo-able), it can be tempting to reach for this strategy.
-However, continuous stress and strain are counterproductive and reduce the quality of work.
-Additionally, I've found that continued stress leads to unhappiness about my working environment that lingers even after working conditions have normalized.
+However, I believe these should be the exceptions, not the rule.

 While doing research for this post, I came across the [Yerkes-Dodson law](https://en.wikipedia.org/wiki/Yerkes%E2%80%93Dodson_law) which seems to align with my feeling of there being a "line" between good and bad amounts of pressure.